abdout/nmbd/src/components/notifications/readme.md

 }
 ```

-Update the User model to include the relationship:
+Updated the User model to include the relationship:

 ```prisma
 model User {